Benfica beat Olhanense to clinch Portuguese title

 Benfica's 11th successive league win gave them an unassailable seven-point lead over second-placed Sporting with two games to play.

-Although Benfica are Portugal's most successful club with a record 33 league titles, they have spent most of the last two decades in the shadows of arch-rivals Porto.
+Although Benfica are Portugal's most successful club with a record 33 league titles, it was only their third in 20 seasons after falling into the shadows of arch-rivals Porto.

-Coach Jorge Jesus had to watch from the stands as he was suspended following his sending-off in the Cup semi-final against Porto on Wednesday.

-"It was very complicated," the 59-year-old, who was also in charge for the 2010 title-winning campaign, told reporters.

 Benfica, looking decidedly jittery, missed a flurry of early chances.